-The WSCJTC is firmly committed to providing an environment that provides fair and equal treatment in public employment and equal access to its benefits, programs, and services.
-This shall be provided to all persons without regard to age, gender identification, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a persons with a disability based upon a bona fide occupational qualification.
+The Washington State Criminal Justice Training Commission (WSCJTC) is firmly committed to providing an environment that provides fair and equal treatment in public employment and equal access to its benefits, programs, and services.
+This shall be provided to all persons without regard to age, gender identification, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by persons with disabilities based upon a bona fide occupational qualification.